An Alternative To Camp For Troubled Girls and assigned female at birth From Vermont: What Makes Solstice Unique?

 - white water rafting

 These activities might be common enough in ordinary camps for troubled girls, but Solstice turns each activity into a constructive life lesson.
-Often these activities force girls out of their comfort zones, allowing them to address their anxieties, build self-confidence and develop strong ties with other girls.
+Often these activities force girls and assigned female at birth out of their comfort zones, allowing them to address their anxieties, build self-confidence and develop strong ties with other girls.

-The Solstice Difference: Choosing Solstice Over Camps For Troubled Girls From Vermont
+The Solstice Difference: Choosing Solstice Over Camps For Troubled Girls and assigned female at birth From Vermont

-There are many camps for troubled girls located in or around Vermont, but the Solstice experience isn’t one you’ll find anywhere else.
+There are many camps for troubled girls and assigned female at birth located in or around Vermont, but the Solstice experience isn’t one you’ll find anywhere else.

 What makes Solstice so special?

-- Gender Specific: Girls and boys have different needs, so why shouldn’t they be treated separately?
+- Gender Specific: Girls and assigned female at birth and boys have different needs, so why shouldn’t they be treated separately?
 Our program boasts better results due to our gender specific treatment plans.

 - Focus on Internal to External Change: There’s a difference between compliance and real change.
-Our program focuses on healing our girls from the inside out so they will comply because they want to, not because they feel they have to.
+Our program focuses on healing our girls and assigned female at birth from the inside out so they will comply because they want to, not because they feel they have to.

 - Intensive Hiring Process: We only hire only the most highly qualified and passionate people to join our team and take on the task of caring for our girls.